bengarrett/retrotxtgo/README.md

 - [ ] reverse scan of file looking for EOF, SAUCE00 & COMNTT.
 - [ ] scan for unique color codes like 24-bit colors.

+// TODO: env
+// Indicates which language, character set, and sort order to use for messages, datatype conversions, and datetime formats.
+// 1.
+LC_NUMERIC="en_GB.UTF-8"
+// 1.
+LC_TIME="en_GB.UTF-8"
+// 2.
+LC_ALL=""
+// 3.
+LANG=""
+// 4.
+LANGUAGE=""
+// 4.
+US

 ---

 ### Future distribution package managers